wbamberg/idl-reference/docs/nsIPrefBranch.md

 Called to remove all of the preferences referenced by this branch.

-@param aStartingAt The point on the branch at which to start the deleting
-                   preferences.
-Pass in "" to remove all preferences
-                   referenced by this branch.

 @note
 This method can be called on either a default or user branch but, in